-- the second quarter of 2006 reflects the sale of the plastics business in June 2006; - the first and second quarters of 2006 include the results of operations of Powerwave Technologies in the Philippines which was acquired in March 2006; - the fourth quarter of 2005 and the first and second quarters of 2006 include the results of operations of Displaytronix which was acquired in the fourth quarter of 2005; - the third and fourth quarters of 2005 and the first and second quarters of 2006 include the results of operations of CoreSim and Ramnish which were acquired in the third quarter of 2005; - the third quarter of 2005 includes gains on the repurchase of the remaining outstanding LYONs.
-After the third quarter of 2005, no further accretion charges have been recorded for the LYONs; - the fourth quarters of 2004 and 2005 include the results of the annual testing of impairments of goodwill and long-lived assets; - the third quarter of 2004 reflects the sale of the power business in September 2004; and - all quarters of 2004, 2005 and 2006 are impacted by our announced restructuring plans.
+- the second quarter of 2006 reflects the sale of the plastics business in June 2006: - all quarters of 2006 include the results of operations of Powerwave Technologies in the Philippines which was acquired in March 2006; - the fourth quarter of 2005 and all quarters of 2006 include the results of operations of Displaytronix which was acquired in the fourth quarter of 2005; - the third and fourth quarters of 2005 and all quarters of 2006 include the results of operations of CoreSim and Ramnish which were acquired in the third quarter of 2005; - the third quarter of 2005 includes gains on the repurchase of the remaining outstanding LYONs.
+After the third quarter of 2005, no further accretion charges have been recorded for the LYONs; - the fourth quarter of 2004 includes the write-off of deferred income taxes and certain accounts receivables; - the fourth quarters of 2004 and 2005 include the results of the annual testing of impairments of goodwill and long-lived assets; and - all quarters of 2004, 2005 and 2006 are impacted by our announced restructuring plans.
 The amounts vary from quarter-to-quarter.

-Second quarter 2006 compared to first quarter 2006:
+Third quarter 2006 compared to second quarter 2006:

-Sequentially, revenue for the second quarter of 2006 increased 15% from the first quarter of 2006.
-Revenue in all geographies improved quarter-to-quarter due to a strong demand environment and new customers.
-Our first quarter results generally reflect seasonality, which typically includes lower volumes and changes in the mix of products we ship.
-The sequential improvement in gross margin for the second quarter of 2006 primarily reflects higher volumes.
-Also affecting gross margins in the first and second quarters of 2006 were the higher costs of supporting program transfers and meeting customer demand.
+Sequentially, revenue for the third quarter of 2006 increased 8% from the second quarter of 2006.
+Revenue in Asia and the Americas improved quarter-to-quarter due to a strong demand environment and ramping new consumer programs.
+Our gross margin came in flat sequentially because of an inventory charge taken at one of our Americas facilities which impacted gross margins by 0.3% of revenue.
+Gross margins in the Americas and Europe for 2006 continue to be impacted by the high costs of supporting program transfers, ramping new customers and meeting customer demand volatility in our growing low-cost facilities.